 Raising children who can think for themselves is important.
 Learn two effective strategies to raise a child who can think critically.

-I learned a big lesson on raising a critical thinker when my son scoffed at me to leave him alone.
+I was shocked—my son scoffed at me to leave him alone.

 He had been playing with a drawing tool—a spirograph set—minding his own business.
-At one point, I heard heavy sighs and mutterings under the breath.
+At one point, I heard heavy sighs and mutterings under his breath.
 I chimed in with, “What’s up?”

 “I can’t put these two pieces together,” he admitted.
 “I’m trying to make a design but they don’t fit.”